seannam/CodePath-Flicks/README.md

 The following **optional** features are implemented:

-- [ x ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ x ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented: